 Formerly the Lu Reeves Archives, the National Centre for Australian Children’s Literature is a comprehensive collection of books, manuscripts, artwork and other resources about authors, illustrators, publishers and their creative works.
 The Centre’s mission is to enhance the appreciation of Australian children’s literature by collecting, preserving and making available resources through programs, events and exhibitions.

 The Party People

 The Party People is a family-owned business operating Australia’s largest party supplies retail outlet and most visited online party supply store.
-They recently received the Australian Retailer Association’s 2017 Independent Retailer of the Year award in recognition of their business success.
+In 2017 they received the Australian Retailer Association’s Independent Retailer of the Year award in recognition of their business success.

 Woolworths is Australia's largest supermarket chain with over 900 stores employing approximately 115,000 staff.
 With 96% of their fresh fruit and vegetables and 100% of their fresh meat sourced from Australian growers and farmers, Woolworths stands by its slogan 'Australia's Fresh Food People'.

 CBCA was delighted to see CBCA Children's Book Week 2017 posters on display in Woolworths stores proudly displaying Freya Blackwood's beautiful artwork to Woolworths customers around Australia.

 "Woolworths is proud to partner with The Children’s Book Council of Australia in celebrating 2017 Children’s Book Week with a special coin collection themed around Australia’s best-selling book of all time, Possum Magic, written by Mem Fox and illustrated by Julie Vivas.
 Created by the Royal Australian Mint, this limited edition collection depicts iconic moments from the Possum Magic tale as Hush goes from invisible to visible again."
 Rachael White, Assistant Marketing Manager - Programs, Woolworths Supermarkets.